PROGRAM DESCRIPTION

 Pre-Kindergarten

 It is the belief at St. Philip’s Episcopal School that for four-year-olds, much learning takes place through play.
-We emphasize developing concepts such as gross and fine motor skills, visual memory, classification, spatial relations, alphabet recognition, numeral recognition, counting, geometric shapes, rhyming words, weathers, seasons, listening and speaking, and learning to get along with others.
+We emphasize developing concepts such as gross and fine motor skills, visual memory, classification, spatial relations, alphabet recognition, number recognition, counting, geometric shapes, rhyming words, weather, seasons, listening and speaking, and learning to get along with others.

 Pre - Kindergarten Curriculum Overview